jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 they also strongly believed that AI suggestions were secure.
-Respondents commonly found security issues with AI suggestions but
+Respondents commonly found security issues with AI suggestions but...
 Despite voicing strong confidence in AI code completion tools and demonstrating strong adoption of the tools, respondents acknowledge that AI does introduce security issues.
-56\.4% admit that AI introduces coding issues sometimes or frequently.This indicates that AI tools require verification and auditing for all suggestions due to the high rate of potentially flawed code produced.
+56\.4% admit that AI introduces coding issues sometimes or frequently.

+This indicates that AI tools require verification and auditing for all suggestions due to the high rate of potentially flawed code produced.
 Despite the fact that respondents say that security issues with code suggestions are common, 75\.4%  of respondents rated the security of AI code fix suggestions as good or excellent.
 This mirrors the Stanford findings, where coders strongly overestimated the security of code suggested by
 AI that they had accepted in their work.
-This is indicative of a deep cognitive bias that is extremely dangerous for application security.56\.4% Commonly Encounter Security
+This is indicative of a deep cognitive bias that is extremely dangerous for application security.

+56\.4% Commonly
+Encounter Security
 Issues in AI Code
 Suggestions
 AI Code, Security, and Trust:  Organizations Must Change Their Approach 05
 What percentage of your security scanning is automated?